-The de Mitton family held their manors under the paramount Lords of Bowland, the de Lacy family.
-Beginning with Robert de Lacy`s sub-feudal grants to Ralph the Red dated Nov.
-23, 1102 the family was continuous major manor holders until the death of Henry de Lacy, 3rd.
-Earl of Lincoln and 9th.
-Lord of Bowland.
+The de Mitton family held their manors under the paramount Lords of Bowland, the de Lacy family was continuous until the death of Henry de Lacy, 3rd.
+Earl of Lincoln (and 9th.
+Lord of Bowland).
 Henry died Feb.
 5, 1311, (as previously noted).
 This Henry de Lacy (the 4th.
 Henry de Lacy) was the last male de Lacy Lord of Bowland and Earl of Lincoln.
 After his death and no later than 1312, the de Mittons ceased to be lords of their surname manor.

-Some de Mittons did continue to hold land in nearby areas including Aighton that included Stonyhurst, part of the original 1102 charter lands to Ralph the Red.
+Some de Mittons did continue to hold land in nearby areas including Aighton where Stonyhurst Hall as part of the original 1102 charter lands to Ralph the Red.
 Other Mitton`s began to migrate north to the Craven area in the 14th century.
 Eventually, centuries later some family descendant’s migrated to Canada in the late 18th and early 19th century.
 Many others have remained in the Craven area and residents of nearby Clitheroe to this day.

 Ralph`s precursor family and father